unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/installation/readme.md

 <h6 class="procedure">To use Aperture Tiles with Apache Spark in standalone mode in Windows</h6>

 -   [Download](https://spark.apache.org/downloads.html) and install a pre-built version of Apache Spark with the following properties:
     1.  **Spark release**: 1.3.0
-	2. **Package type**: Pre-built for CDH4
+    2.  **Package type**: Pre-built for Hadoop 2.4

 ## Prerequisites ##